Save to My DOJO

 Let’s look at the config screen:

 The reserve is a hard minimum… sort of.
-If the total of all reserve settings of all virtual machines on a given host exceeds 100%, then at least one virtual machine isn’t going to start.
+If the total of all reserve settings of all virtual machines on a given host exceeds 100%, then at least one virtual machine won’t start.
 But, if a VM’s reserve is 0%, then it doesn’t count toward the 100% at all (seems pretty obvious, but you never know).
 But, if a VM with a 20% reserve is sitting idle, then other processes are allowed to use up to 100% of the available processor power… until such time as the VM with the reserve starts up.
 Then, once the CPU capacity is available, the reserved VM will be able to dominate up to 20% of the total computing power.
 Because time slices are so short, it’s effectively like it always has 20% available, but it does have to wait like everyone else.

 The next two boxes are the limit.
 Now that you understand the reserve, you can understand the limit.
 It’s a resource cap.
 It keeps a greedy VM’s hands out of the cookie jar.
+The two boxes work together in the same way as the reserve boxes.

 But What About Hyper-Threading?